 You’ve made it to the final round job interview, and are starting to feel hopeful.
+You have aced all the hiring manager’s behavioral interview questions with awesome stories from your career using the STAR method.
 You’ve asked questions that showed your intellectual curiosity, industry awareness, and sense of humor.
 You’ve even elicited information about the hiring manager’s leadership style, why the vacancy exists, and how flexible the work-from-home policy really is.

 So far it’s all good.
 You’re excited about the role, and the team seems excited, too.

 There’s just one mystery remaining, and it’s a big one.
 What’s the organization’s culture like, and is it one you will thrive in?
 Or, might you be stumbling unawares into another Uber, Wells Fargo, or Fox News?
 Recent bombshell revelations about those organizations’ toxic workplaces remind us that company cultures—even the good ones—can be frustratingly opaque to outsiders.

 Nonetheless, it’s important to know whether a potential company’s values will mesh with your own.
 You’d like to know: Are those values evident in the actions people take every day?
 Would this environment support you to be the best, happiest version of your professional self?
 But how do you even begin to ask?

 Like you, I’ve wondered: ‘What are some questions to ask during a job interview to determine whether the culture is a good fit?’
 That was the question I asked panelist Tim Sieck in my recent webinar on building a high-performance culture.